Spatial-Temporal Graph Representation Learning for Tactical Networks Future State Prediction: Related Work

-Special-Temporal models are widely used to model sequential applications in the natural language processing domain, such as itinerary planning~\cite{liu2020strategic}, social media mining~\cite{liu2021crisisbert,liu2022title2vec,liu2020ipod}, geo-tagging~\cite{9006284, george2021real}, and other applications~\cite{singhal2021analyzing,heng2020urban,li2023transformer}.
-In the domain of communication networks, Spatial-Temporal GNNs (STGNNs) are particularly relevant for capturing data correlation in both time and space.
+Special-temporal models are widely used to model sequential applications in the natural language processing domain, such as itinerary planning~\cite{liu2020strategic}, social media mining~\cite{liu2021crisisbert,liu2022title2vec,liu2020ipod}, geo-tagging~\cite{9006284, george2021real}, and other applications~\cite{singhal2021analyzing,heng2020urban,li2023transformer}.
+In networking, STGNNs are relevant for capturing data correlation in both time and space.
 For example, Chen et al. \cite{chen_novel_2023} proposed an STGNN combining GCN and long short-term memory (LSTM) unit for cellular network traffic prediction.
 Wang et al. \cite{wang_spatial-temporal_2023} outperformed traditional GNN and GRU models in predicting cellular traffic.
-In the context of road traffic forecasting, Lan et al. \cite{pmlr-v162-lan22a} introduced a dynamic spatial-temporal GNN that significantly outperformed state-of-the-art methods.
+In the context of road traffic forecasting, Lan et al. \cite{pmlr-v162-lan22a} introduced a dynamic STGNN that significantly outperformed state-of-the-art methods.
 Li et al. \cite{Li_Zhu_2021} proposed a fusion operation on multiple spatial and temporal graphs for synchronized learning of hidden spatial-temporal correlations.
 Li et al. \cite{li2023staged} proposed a graph encoder-decoder approach to conduct fault diagnosis in industrial processes.